 As you can see from the very last photo the real Allegmeine-SS droop-bill helmets had a very unique manufacturing technique whereby they were actually finished on lathes and not just press stamped like later models.
 As a result the metal’s exterior finish has very fine evenly spaced grooves on the surface running horizontally much like you would see on an LP record.
 This is a great indicator of authenticity and something impossible to fake so a great detection method however as of yet I have seen no evidence of any droop-bill repros being produced so for right now in 2014 I think we have nothing to fear from cheap imports.

-($12,000 is the going price one will see for an original Allegemeine-SS DD from a reputable dealer such as Kelly Hicks etc so $900 I feel is quite fair considering the shell, liner band and chinstrap are 100% period pre-war SS)
+($12,000 is the going price for an original Allegemeine-SS DD from a reputable dealer such as Kelly Hicks, Ken.
+N etc…so $800 I feel is quite fair considering the shell, liner band and chinstrap are 100% period pre-war SS)

 BACKGROUND HISTORY- Allgemeine-SS “Droop-Bill” M-18 D/D Helmet